Back

 Stronger institutional loyalty

 When you treat prospects like individuals during recruitment, it builds stronger relationships before they even enroll.
 Students who see three pages of personalised content convert at 3.4%.
-That’s almost doubling the rate of those who see non-personalised materials.
-If a university takes the time to understand and cater to your interests during recruitment, you’re more likely to feel positive about the place before you even start studying there.
+That's almost doubling the rate of those who see non-personalised materials.

 Actionable insights